caldwell-matthew/lightintheironcage/content/about/who-am-i.md

 Since being saved, I have just been learning how to live in light of God's love and follow Him.
 While I am confident God has saved me, I still frequently and deeply struggle with doubt, assurance, depression, OCD/scrupulosity, and my overall mental health.

 I am naturally a very melancholic and introspective person, and at this point I am convinced that this struggle is indeed my "thorn in the flesh" (2 Corinthians 12:7-10) that will remain with me until I meet Christ.
 As I walk through life I pray that I can better learn how to use my strengths for God's glory and avoid the many pitfalls of melancholy.
-Some days are good, some days are bad.
-Through them all God is good.
+Some days are good, some days are bad, but God is good.

 > “But though natural likings should normally be encouraged, it would be quite wrong to think that the way to become charitable is to sit trying to manufacture affectionate feelings.
 Some people are ‘cold’ by temperament; that may be a misfortune for them, but it is no more a sin than having a bad digestion is a sin; and it does not cut them out from the chance, or excuse them from the duty, of learning charity.”
 > -- C.S.
 Lewis, Mere Christianity